-If you struggle to talk about your accomplishments without feeling uncomfortable, you’re not alone.
+If you struggle to talk about your accomplishments without feeling uncomfortable, you’re in good company.
 For many professionals, self-promotion can feel like boasting, bragging, or stealing attention from others.
-But there’s a more generous way to think about it: true self-promotion lives at the intersection of empathy and accountability.
-It’s about making your contributions visible so others are informed, supported, and confident in what’s getting done.
+But there’s a more generous way to think about it: valuable self-promotion lives at the intersection of empathy and accountability.
+It’s about making your contributions visible so others are informed, supported, and confident in what’s happening in your lane.

-1. Reframe It as Service and Responsibility When you share your work, you’re not just promoting yourself — you’re offering a service.
-You’re helping others understand what resources, skills, and leadership they have available.
+1. Reframe It as Service and Responsibility in your own mind.
+When you share your work, you’re not just promoting yourself.
+You’re offering a service.
+You’re helping others understand what resources, skills, and leadership are available.
 If you were organizing a project, wouldn’t you want to know who had experience, insight, or problem-solving skills that could help?

 2. Share Credit Generously Self-promotion doesn’t have to mean “me, me, me.”
 When you talk about your contributions, highlight others too.
-For example: “I worked closely with Jane to solve this problem” or “Our team brainstormed this idea.
+For example: “We’ve finished with P and now we’re onto Q.” “I worked closely with Jane to solve this problem” or “Our team brainstormed this idea.
 I offered X contribution, and Barrie had this brilliant idea and added Y to it.”
 You stay visible, but you also demonstrate collaboration, generosity, and respect.

 4. Use “We” When It’s True, “I” When It’s Honest If something was truly a team effort, say “we.”
 If you individually initiated or drove a key step, it’s okay to say “I.” Balancing “we” and “I” shows both accountability for your contributions and respect for others’ roles.